DMIT-2018/2018-Project-eBikes-Labspecs/Deliverable-1.md

     - Team member names with their Scenario/Subsystem
   - Subfolders for each scenario to organize the pages related to each scenario.
 Ensure there is a *default page* for each subfolder
   - Site layout must include working navigation to default pages for each subsystem as well as the team name.
-  - Add project references to the class libraries when **Stage 3** is complete
+  - Add project references for the class libraries when **Stage 3** is complete
   - Configure **services** and [**user secrets**](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-5.0&tabs=windows) (e.g.: *connection string* values) for each subsystem when **Stage 3** is complete
     - Document the names and purposes of the **user secrets** in the `ReadMe.md` at the root of the repository